CallumBeaney/blogge/content/blog/hackathon.md

 Working with these academics was vitalizing.
 A couple of teammates were especially adept at prototyping & making workflows/basic storyboards.
 Another was a natural manager.
 Others had great intution for concisely communicating (and cataloguing) relevant factual & technical information.

 Though using Figma with only a little practice was a challenge, the most difficult thing was managing the enthusiasm and frequent ideas from my fellow groupmates, and occasionally steering them back on track; I wanted to follow every tangent brought up.
-Also difficult was appropriately involving myself creatively; I was expected to do so, but not too much.
+Also difficult was appropriately involving myself creatively; I was expected to do so, but not so much as to take over.
 In the end, I changed to more of an organiser-type role, prompting focus when others tangented on details, and advising on feasability of new feature ideas.

 <br>